BabyLM's First Constructions: Causal probing provides a signal of learning: Evaluations

-As \ttw{so} is necessary in the CEC but not in the EAP/AAP (*\ttw{It was \textbf{very} big that it fell over}), \citeauthor{rozner2025} find that global affinity in \robl on \ttw{so} robustly distinguishes the CEC from EAP/AAP and that in multi-that sentences (e.g., \ttw{I was so happy that I won \textbf{that} I smiled}), the distribution for \ttw{so} is always more affected by the causal that.
+\citeauthor{rozner2025} hypothesize that, as \ttw{so} is necessary in the CEC but not in the EAP/AAP (*\ttw{It was \textbf{very} big that it fell over}), PLMs might identify this constraint in their output distribution. \citeauthor{rozner2025} find that global affinity in \robl on \ttw{so} in fact robustly distinguishes the CEC from EAP/AAP and that in multi-that sentences (e.g., \ttw{I was so happy that I won \textbf{that} I smiled}), the distribution for \ttw{so} is always more affected by the causal that.

 The CEC dataset has 323 possible examples.
 After cleaning and labeling, we have 292.
-We use the corrected labels from \citet{rozner2025}.
-Four are invalid, leaving us with a total of 22 EAP, 73 AAP, and 193 CEC (288 total).
+Four are invalid, leaving us with a total of 22 EAP, 73 AAP, and 193 CEC (288 total). \citeauthor{rozner2025} identify a couple mislabeled examples, and we use their corrected labels.

 The accuracy we report for \robl is slightly lower than that reported by \citeauthor{rozner2025}.
-As we use a HuggingFace fasttokenizer, our evaluation included 15 examples that were omitted in the original study; these omitted examples had more awkward punctuation that might have made them harder to correctly classify.
+As we use a HuggingFace FastTokenizer, our evaluation included 15 examples that were omitted in \citeauthor{rozner2025}'s original study.
+As these omitted examples had more awkward punctuation (tokenization issues were what led to their omission in the original study) that might have made them harder to correctly classify.